Vincent T DeVita Jr MD

 - Cancer: Principles and Practices of Oncology

-Professor DeVita is one of three editors of Cancer: Principles and Practices of Oncology, coming into its eighth edition.
-Cancer is a comprehensive textbook in the field of cancer medicine; it is the most widely-read text on cancer in the world (and notably in Europe, India, and Asia).
+Professor DeVita is one of three editors of CANCER: Principles &Practices of Oncology, coming into its tenth edition.
+CANCER is a comprehensive textbook in the field of cancer medicine; it is the most widely-read text on cancer in the world (and notably in Europe, India, and Asia).
 The textbook is published by Lippincott, Williams, and Wilikins.

 - Oncology, Nature Clinical Practice

 Professor DeVita is an editor of Nature Reviews Clinical Oncology (NRCO), a journal by Nature Publishing Group.
 NRCO is based in London, with international leadership.